etrifonova/JS-notes/README.md

 # JS-notes
-My notes based on a basic JS course by freeCodeCamp and a couple of other sources
+My notes based on a basic JS course by freeCodeCamp, html-academy and some other sources